Sign in

 Delete a team signature #

-The Signatures tab on the Shared Email Templates pane
+The Signatures tab in the add-in pane.

 2. Right-click a signature that is no longer needed and select Delete.